sschmid/Entitas/README.md

 ```

 ### Group
-Groups enables super quick filtering on all the entities in the pool.
+Groups enable super quick filtering on all the entities in the pool.
 They are continuously updated when entities change and can return groups of entities instantly.
 You have thousands of entities and want only those who have a `PositionComponent`?
 Just ask the pool for this group, it already has the result waiting for you in no time.
 ```cs
 pool.GetGroup(Matcher.Position).GetEntities();
 ```